AMERICAN REEF COALITION

 "Endangered Species Capital of the World"

 Over the last 200 years, Hawaii has lost 271 different species of plants and animals to extinction.
+That's over one species every year, lost forever.
 At this moment in time, Hawaii has over 300 plants and animals on the list of endangered species.

 Worth saving?
 We think so.